 105 Theatre Practicum (1)

 Intensive laboratory experience in one area of theatre production.
 Subject arranged individually.
-May be repeated for a total of 8 hours credit.
-Does not count toward Drama major.
+May be repeated for a total of 4 hours of credit.
 Permission of instructor is required.
 Grading S/U. Fall and Spring.

 106 Theatre Production (1)